-My name is Alison Fox and I have been a practising counsellor and psychotherapist in the UK for more than fifteen years.
-I am committed to offering counselling in a safe, confidential and non-judgemental environment.
+I am committed to offering counselling and psychotherapy in a safe, confidential and non-judgemental environment.
 I am fully insured & an accredited member of British Association for Counselling & Psychotherapy BACP Register 146283 & BACP Membership 554716.

 I currently work with individuals, couples and groups over the age of 18.
 I have experience working with issues such as anxiety, bullying/harassment, chronic health conditions, depression, family therapy, infertility, lack of self-esteem/confidence, marriage and relationship issues, stress related issues and management.